nic-barbara/Lipschitz-RL-MJX/README.md

 This repository contains the code used to produce the results in Section 4.1 of the [paper](): *On Robust Reinforcement Learning with Lipschitz-Bounded Policy Networks*.
 See [here](https://github.com/acfr/Lipschitz-RL-Atari) for the code used to produce the results in Section 4.2.

 The code in this repository has been structured so that it is extensible to training and evaluating Lipschitz-bounded policies on any other environment in MJX.
-Please feel free to install it and play around with your favourite robotic environments, or re-create the figures from our paper.
+Please feel free to install it and play around with your favourite robotic environments or re-create the figures from our paper.

 ## Installation

 This code is based on MuJoCo's JAX implementation, [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html), and the RL libraries in [Brax](https://github.com/google/brax).
-There are two ways to install all the dependencies and get started.
+There are two ways to install all the dependencies.
 We recommend the following as the easiest way to get started:
 - Use a local install in a virtual environment for all development and results analysis.
 - Use the docker image for training models across multiple GPUs on a server/cluster/different workstation.